 Regardless of whether local governments adopt cooperative approaches to resolving conflicts over PILOT agreements, greater accountability is needed to ensure that the economic benefits businesses promise to communities in exchange for receiving PILOT agreements are being achieved.
 As a first step toward improving accountability, a representative for Accountability for Taxpayer Money (ATM) has argued for including the general public in a more transparent approval process.
 Currently, when IDBs seek approval for PILOT agreements from local governments, they provide information about the type of business seeking the agreement-though usually not the name of the actual business - and the expected benefits to the local economy, including the number of new and retained jobs, average wages, total capital investment, and the amount of the PILOT, if any.
 Stakeholders who help businesses negotiate PILOT agreements with IDBs and representatives for several IDBs say that publicizing details of negotiations and allowing the public to comment on agreements before they are finalized would make Tennessee less competitive with other states by lengthening the approval process and releasing potentially sensitive business information.
 All IDB meetings are already open to the public much like the hearings at which local governments approve other local incentive programs, such as TIFs.
-But unlike for TIF hearings, no public notice is currently required for IDB meetings.
+While it could be interpreted that IDBs are required to provide notice of their meetings under the Open Meetings Act, the requirements of that act do not specifically define adequate notice.
+In contrast, public notice for IDB hearings concerning TIF agreements are clearly defined in the TIF statute.
 Ten other states have abatement programs that require public hearings, of which seven require public notice beforehand.
-To improve transparency in the PILOT approval process without undermining the confidentiality needed to negotiate agreements, IDBs should be required to provide at least some public notice prior to their meetings, similar to what is already required for TIF hearings.
+To improve transparency in the PILOT approval process without undermining the confidentiality needed to negotiate agreements, IDBs should specifically be required to provide public notice prior to their meetings, similar to what is already required for TIF hearings.
 Notice requirements should allow IDBs flexibility regarding both the information provided and the time between posting and when a meeting is held to ensure they remain workable within business recruitment processes that are highly competitive.